 In addition to projecting the VR films within the Igloo, TILTPIXEL’s Corey Harper, Ramy Hanna and Cameron Bailey guided participants on a virtual tour of the tower using both a Samsung Gear VR and an Oculus Rift.
 Skanska guests, including future and potential tenants and members of the media, were delighted to watch Capitol Tower come to life.
 The building’s two-story open-air atrium features soaring glass windows that draw natural light, and its tiered steps connect the tower to downtown Houston’s expansive tunnel system.
 The tower is touted as the only building downtown to offer tunnel connections in all directions.

 Skanska plans for 26,000 square feet of unique retail and chef-driven restaurant space, as well as an 754,000 square feet of office space to be added to Houston’s skyline.
 The tower resides at 800 Capitol, which is the site of the former Houston Club, and before that the historic Bristol Hotel.
-Adjacent to Houston’s thriving Theater District, the building may serve as a venue for arts-related events such as mini-symphonies and TED talks, according to Skanska.

 Bank of America, also present at the Skybreaking, will consolidate operations from three separate buildings to occupy 21,000 square feet of Capitol Tower.
 They will announce the tower’s new name upon completion of construction in 2019.